 In the world of video games, gaming can be broadly categorized into two, the first category is those whose strengths are recognized by the majority of the gamers and those with emphasized weaknesses to the extent being categorized failures.
 Super Mario Galaxy, God of War, and Uncharted are all recognized genius games.
+Some gamers may stick rigorously to one type of game to show off their skills and develop their gaming ability.
+So it is no wonder that they will go onto websites such as yes gamers to get help where needed for games like Diablo 2, for example.

 - Alice Madness Returns